hijonathan/jonathan-kim.com/_drafts/hard.md

 ### 1. Staying alive.

 Lots of things are going to go wrong.
 Even worse than wrong: sometimes *nothing* will happen.
 Persevering despite published statistics, nay-sayers and the temptations of a comfortable +$100k job is the hardest thing about starting a company.
-Staying alive long enough to get lucky or to try every mistake is key to success.
+Staying alive long enough to get lucky or learn from every possible mistake is the key to success.